 A lazy, incompetent middle school teacher who hates her job, her students, and her co-workers is forced to return to teaching to make enough money for breast implants after her wealthy fiancé dumps her.

 When their new next-door neighbors turn out to be a sorority even more debaucherous than the fraternity previously living there, Mac and Kelly team with their former enemy, Teddy, to bring the girls down.

-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 At 17 Mike O'Donnell is on top of the world: he's the star of his high school basketball team, is a shoo-in for a college scholarship, and is dating his soul-mate, Scarlet.
 But at what's supposed to be his big game where a college scout is checking him out, Scarlet reveals that she's pregnant.
 Mike decides to leave the game and asks Scarlet to marry him, which she does.
 During their marriage, Mike can only whine about the life he lost because he married her, so she throws him out.
 When he also loses his job, he returns to the only place he's happy at, his old high school.
 While looking at his high school photo, a janitor asks him if he wishes he could be 17 again and he says yes.
 One night while driving he sees the janitor on a bridge ready to jump, and goes after him.
 When he returns to his friend Ned's house, where he has been staying, he sees that he is 17 again.
 He decides to take this opportunity to get the life he lost.Written by

 143 of 167 people found this review helpful.